-Bhavya Lal Associate Administrator, Office of Technology, Policy and Strategy NASA
+Bhavya Lal Associate Administrator for Technology, Policy and Strategy NASA

 AIAA Propulsion and Energy Forum 2021